Siege of Santo Domingo (1655): Invasion

 High winds and surf made it difficult for the English to land near their first objective, the city of Santo Domingo.
 They eventually landed on April 13, 1655.
 However, the 13,000 Englishmen were put ashore at the mouth of the Nizao River, some thirty miles from the city.
 It took them four days, short of water, food and military supplies, to make their way to within sight of the city.
-They were then ambushed and routed by 2–300 local militia.
-Spanish records assert that some 1,500 British soldiers were killed, wounded and or taken prisoner.
+They were then ambushed and routed by approximately 300 Spanish militiamen.
+Venables' troops suffered approximately 600 men killed and 400 wounded or taken prisoner.
 The English fleet carried out an ineffectual attempt to bombard the city into submission, then sailed off to re-embark the army's survivors.

 Aftermath

-The British naval historian N.A.M.
-Rodger notes that "in one afternoon the invincible reputation of the New Model Army had been thrown away".
+British historian Nicholas A. M. Rodger wrote that "in one afternoon the invincible reputation of the New Model Army had been thrown away".
 The English left Santo Domingo and sailed for Jamaica, which they successfully conquered in a six-day campaign.

 Venables and Penn were disgraced and imprisoned in the Tower of London.
 Historian C.H.
 Firth opined that the main cause of the failure at Hispaniola was the lack of co-operation on the part of Venables and Penn.
 Venables never obtained the confidence either of his officers or his soldiers.
 Samuel Pepys, Clerk of the Acts to the Navy Board, considered Admiral Penn a "false knave".
 Historian John Morrill wrote "[Venables] was over-promoted and under-supported in a high-profile fiasco in the Caribbean that cost him his reputation."
 His army was composed of inferior and undisciplined troops hastily assembled and badly equipped.

-Due to the valor of the governor, Don Bernardino de Meneses y Bracamonte, Count of Peñalva, the site of the battle was named in his honor: Puerta del Conde, the Count's Gate.
-One anecdote of the invasion is that the English were terrified by the nocturnal noise of the crabs on the beach of Haina; in honour of the victory the Spaniards created a commemorative gold crab, which they paraded down the streets of Santo Domingo in triumph.
+The site of the battle between the Spaniards and the English was renamed after the battle as the Puerta del Conde in honor of Governor Bernardino Meneses y Bracamonte, Count of Peñalba, who had commanded the Spanish forces resisting the invasion.
+It was subsequently claimed afterwards by the Spanish that English forces had been frightened by the nocturnal noise of the crabs on the beach of Haina; in honour of the victory the Spaniards created a commemorative gold crab, which they paraded down the streets of Santo Domingo in triumph.
 The gold crab has not survived; it was stolen by General Joseph de Barquier, the last French governor on the island.